 Disclaimer: The sessions are in alphabetical order based on the main organiser’s last name.
 Session content may be still subject to change.

-In addition to the 46 sessions it is also possible to participate in an open poster session.
+In addition to the 41 sessions in this list (session numbers 1-46 remain from previous call and do not equalize current amount of open sessions) it is also possible to participate in an open poster session.

 Please be aware that information from the website have been misused to send spam messages to keynotes and chairs.
 Please take precaution, never give out sensitive information, and check that the sender is the official ngm2022.
 Contact us if you have any doubts.